bgx4k3p/blog/_posts/2022-11-11-oneplus-9pro-root-android-11.md

 ---
-title: OnePlus 9 Pro - Root Android 11
+title: OnePlus 9 Pro - Root Android
 categories: android linux
 tags: linux android root oneplus 9pro
 ---

+How to Root OnePlus 9 Pro device

 ## Step 1.
 Install Android 11 Global LE15AA
 The latest Android 11 Global ROM should be LE15AA_11.2.10.10

+* The same process will work for any other Android version, just need to match the Magisked boot image.

 ## Step 2.
 Unlock bootloader if you haven't
 1. This step will erase the phone entirely